chsasank/llama.lisp/docs/dev/for-loop.md

 Very nice!
 Let's just implement this lol.
 I have a feeling that this construct is related to recursion but that's for later.
 How to write interpreter for this?
 Just use `sublis` lol.
 This works!

 Later I will figure out how to write a compiler.
 May be then I can upgrade to emitting C.

+## `reduce` construct

+Insert along with for-loop can be an useful thing.